bornitac/SocialMediaMisinfoTracker/README.md

 This app includes:
 - A time-series plot📈 which shows the trends in spikes
 - A state-level map 🗺️ which shows differences in searches across states
-- Quick summary statistics to help make sense of the spikes